Pharmacy (PHAR)

 Area(s) of Inquiry: None

 PHAR 101.
-TOPICS IN CARDIOLOGY.
+CARDIOLOGY AND SOCIAL IDENTITIES.
 (2 Credits)

 Level: Non Degree Coursework, Professional Health Care, Undergraduate

-Prerequisite(s): PHAR 125 or HSCI 125
+Prerequisite(s): PHAR 125 or HSCI 125 or BIO 018

 Corequisite(s): None